DIRACGrid/DIRAC/docs/source/DeveloperGuide/TornadoServices/installTornado.rst

   OPENSSL_ALLOW_PROXY_CERTS=1 python /opt/dirac/DIRAC/TornadoServices/scripts/tornado-start-all.py

 You can now run DIRAC services.
-You can check the doctstring of tests file (``DIRAC/test/Integration/TornadoServices`` and ``DIRAC/TornadoServices/test``) to know how to run tests.
+You can check the docstring of tests file (``DIRAC/test/Integration/TornadoServices`` and ``DIRAC/TornadoServices/test``) to know how to run tests.

 *********************
 Run performance tests
 *********************
 For performance test unset ``PYTHONOPTIMIZE`` if it is set in your environement::

   unset PYTHONOPTIMIZE